508-loop-detected/bassi/README.md

 The Bassi is a full 2-oscillator synth voice in 14HP, based around the Sound Semiconductor synth IC set, including the SSI2131 VCO chip, the SSI2140 VCF chip, and the SSI2164 VCA chip.

+There is a demo of most of the major features on my YouTube: https://youtu.be/h8qL-yymZSQ

 Core features include:

 - VCO 1